thangcn1943/DoS-Detection/README.md

-Malware Detection and Classification
+# DoS Detection and Intrusion

-Dự đoán xâm nhập dựa vào các đặc trưng về lưu lượng mạng bằng CNN
-Để xem chi tiết các xử lý dữ liệu và chọn mô hình -> preprocess_data.ipynb
+## Introduction

+This project focuses on intrusion detection using network traffic features and employs Convolutional Neural Networks (CNN) for prediction.

+## Dataset

+The dataset used is the KDD CUP 1999 dataset, which can be found [here](https://www.kaggle.com/datasets/galaxyh/kdd-cup-1999-data).

+## Process Overview

+For detailed data processing and model selection, please refer to `preprocess_data.ipynb`.

+## Reference

+This project is based on methodologies described in the paper:
-reference: Design and Implementation of Intrusion Detection System using Convolutional Neural Network for DoS Detection
+**Design and Implementation of Intrusion Detection System using Convolutional Neural Network for DoS Detection**

+## Project Structure